Free books for Elgin area kids

 Thank you also to other community partners: Gail Borden Public Library, Ella Johnson Memorial Public Library, Elgin Child and Family Resource Center, School District U-46 Parents as Teachers, Greater Elgin Family Care Center, Head Start, Well Child Center, WIC Program, VNA of Fox Valley, Kane County Health Department, Elgin Township, the City of Elgin, and the Village of South Elgin who all help enroll children in this program.

 In addition to our sponsors, the program is funded in part by individual donations.
-If you'd like to sponsor a child for a year, donate $30 today!
+You can sponsor a child for a full year with just a $30 gift today.

 Frequently Asked Questions